Mia Farrow: 1963–1969: Career beginnings and breakthrough

-The same year, she achieved stardom on the successful primetime soap opera Peyton Place, playing naive, waif-like Allison MacKenzie.
+The same year, she achieved stardom on the primetime soap opera Peyton Place, playing naive, waif-like Allison MacKenzie.
 Farrow left the series in 1966 at the urging of Frank Sinatra, whom she married on July 19, 1966, when she was 21 and he was 50 years old.
-She subsequently appeared in her first featured role in the British spy film A Dandy in Aspic (1968).
+She appeared in her first featured role in the British spy film A Dandy in Aspic (1968).

-Farrow's first leading film role was in the psychological horror film Rosemary's Baby (1968), which was a critical and commercial success.
-It is highly regarded as a classic of the horror genre, and named the second-best horror film of all time (after Psycho) by The Guardian in 2010.
-She won numerous awards, including the Golden Globe Award for New Star of the Year – Actress, and became established as a leading actress.
-Film critic and author Stephen Farber described her performance as having an "electrifying impact... one of the rare instances of actor and character achieving a miraculous, almost mythical match".
-Film critic Roger Ebert called the film "brilliant", and noted, "A great deal of the credit for this achievement must go to Mia Farrow, as Rosemary."
+Farrow's first leading film role was in the psychological horror film Rosemary's Baby (1968), a critical and commercial success.
+It is regarded as a classic of the horror genre and was named the second-best horror film of all time (after Psycho) by The Guardian in 2010.
+Farrow won numerous awards, including the Golden Globe Award for New Star of the Year – Actress, and became established as a leading actress.
+Film critic Stephen Farber said her performance had an "electrifying impact... one of the rare instances of actor and character achieving a miraculous, almost mythical match".
+Critic Roger Ebert called the film "brilliant" and wrote, "A great deal of the credit for this achievement must go to Mia Farrow, as Rosemary."